ProgrammerApasionated/Program-I/PrimerSemestreProgramación/EjerciciosFinales/ReadmePE.md

 - **Part 2**: Still struggling with file‑based data processing.

 ### FUTURE IMPROVEMENT :
-- Become more comfortable with the format of the exam and understand exactly what is expected.
+- Become more comfortable with the format of the exam and understand exactly what is expected  -> Working on it (50%)
-- Practise more under exam-like time conditions.
+- Practise more under exam-like time conditions.  -> Dealing with it (40%)
-- Learn how to comment code more effectively and consistently.
+- Learn how to comment code more effectively and consistently.   -> Getting more used to it (60%)
-- Work with harder file‑handling exercises.
+- Work with harder file‑handling exercises.    -> Examples on `EjerciciosFicheros` (40%)
-- Learn how to visualize data (e.g., analyzing school marks to detect performance patterns).
+- Learn how to visualize data (e.g., analyzing school marks to detect performance patterns).   -> Reading documentation on it (10%, just started)

 ### Strategies and progress :
 - I'm trying to get used to reading data that is on a text file.